 Our first pick is the Nitto NT555 G2.
-It's a decently-priced summer performance tire with all of the chops of many of its more expensive competition-based contemporaries.
+It's an attractively-priced summer performance tire with all of the chops of many of its more expensive competition-based contemporaries.
 For those looking for some continuity in their stable of vehicles, the Nitto label will already be familiar for any owners of Toyota's line of TRD Pro off-road vehicles, many of which come equipped with the highly-capable Nitto Terra Grappler G2.
 It also comes in a slightly higher treadwear rating than the Super Sports, which means it should last a little bit longer if you daily your Supra.

 With an aggressive look in its directional tread pattern, for any future Supra owners who also plan to daily their GR Supra the NT555 G2 can also handle a wet commute while providing the direct and adept handling this car is purpose-built for.